-If you’re looking for the best over-ear headphones around, you can easily drop a few hundred dollars.
-Harder than that is finding a top shelf pair for under a hundred dollars.
-But that doesn’t mean it can’t be done.
+If you’re looking for the best over-ear headphones around, you can easily expect to drop a few hundred dollars.
+It can be a real challenge to find a top-shelf pair for under a hundred dollars, but that doesn’t mean it can’t be done.
 There are a ton of great models available in the budget range if you know where to look.

 And the only place you need to look is HotRate.
 We’ve meticulously scoured the internet to find the best over-ear headphones under $100 and provide you with all the information you need to understand what makes them so great.
 If you’re looking for a great pair of over-ear headphones, keep reading to learn more.